jsstrn/js-exercises/README.md

-# js-games
+# js-exercises

-A collection of simple JavaScript games
+A collection of simple JavaScript exercises